Jaimeloeuf/police-man/README.md

 - De-activated (Deleted data, but email still black listed for now, but username now free for others to use)

-## Features to implement
+## Future features
+- MFA (Multi-Factor Authentication)
+	- Starting with SMS based 2FA
+	- Token based 2FA
-- When the user have not logged in for some time, or the location is different, ask the user to do a 2FA for authentication purposes.
+- When user logged out for some time, or location is different from the usual location, ask the user to do a 2FA before giving access.
+- Delete user account action
-- Delete user account, by removing all data and blacklisting the email.  -->  The row in the userDB should not be deleted, however it should be marked as (deleted) for the status attribute
+	- By removing all user data and blacklisting the email.
+	- The row in the userDB should not be deleted, but marked as (deleted) for account status attribute.
+	- The associated data stored in the other userDB's should be deleted with the eventually consistence principle.